Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Variations of scaling-laws with morphology for redshifts

 We explore how the change in the power-law exponent of the $M_\ast$--$R_\mathrm{e}$ relation varies with $n$ for Q1 galaxies.
 Figure \ref{fig:size-mass} shows this relation for all galaxies up to $\IE<23$ in the previously studied redshift bins.
 The colour-maps indicate the median $n$ and dispersion around it, for the top and bottom plots respectively, in each cell of the $M_\ast$--$R_\mathrm{e}$ plane, whereas the contours indicate the distributions of the LTG and ETG samples defined in \fg\ref{fig:colour-n-bimod}, at the 10\%, 50\%, and 90\% levels.
 Cells outside the largest of the series of contours correspond to much lower statistics at the tails of distributions.
-Power-law fits were performed for the $M_\ast$--$R_\mathrm{e}$ relation on both subsamples, shown as solid-red and dotted-blue lines, respectively (for galaxies with $M_\ast>90$\% completeness limit at a given $z$).
+We recall here that the PSF colour bias is such that redder (bluer) galaxies tend to have their $R_{\rm e}$ overestimated (underestimated).
+As these biases are only by a factor of $\sim 10^{-3}$, their impact on the $R_{\rm e}$ values displayed here by the red ETGs and blue LTGs can be neglected.
+Power-law fits were performed for the $M_\ast$--$R_\mathrm{e}$ relation on both sub-samples, shown as solid-red and dotted-blue lines, respectively (for galaxies with $M_\ast>90$\% completeness limit at a given $z$).
 All fits are performed on at least 10\,000 galaxies but due to the mass completeness limit, they were made on a restricted mass interval, which limits their quality.
-These fits allow us to see that at all redshifts considered, the $M_\ast$--$R_\mathrm{e}$ relation displays a much steeper slope for the ETG sample than for the LTG one, with consecutive values in each $z$-bin of $\alpha$ of 0.48, 0.66, 0.64, and 0.63 for ETG against 0.22, 0.21, 0.28, and 0.25 for LTG.
+These fits allowed us to see that at all redshifts considered, the $M_\ast$--$R_\mathrm{e}$ relation displays a much steeper slope for the ETG sample than for the LTG one, with consecutive values in each $z$-bin of $\alpha$ of 0.48, 0.66, 0.64, and 0.63 for ETG against 0.22, 0.21, 0.28, and 0.25 for LTG.
 Furthermore, our sample traces the dramatic increase (by a factor of 1.5) in the characteristic size of ETGs from $z\sim0.9$ to $z\sim0.3$, with fitted values of $R_0$ of 3.6 and 5.2 kpc, respectively (see \eq\ref{eq:size-mass}).
-The fits are extended below the mass limits of each subsample (where we displayed them with dotted lines), showing agreement with the corresponding incomplete data for ETG and LTG in all redshifts intervals.
+The fits are extended below the mass limits of each sub-sample (where we displayed them with dotted lines), showing agreement with the corresponding incomplete data for ETG and LTG in all redshifts intervals.
 Therefore the bias due to the mass limit completeness remains limited enough to reassert that, in agreement with many of the previous studies introduced above, these two galaxy populations are characterised by different $M_\ast$--$R_\mathrm{e}$ relations, hence suggesting different regimes of stellar mass assembly.
 However, these limitations prevent us from investigating variations in these relations across the full redshift range.